gabrielfreitas-azr/gabrielfreitas-azr/README.md

 ## 🛰️ Hi, there!
 I'm Gabriel de Azeredo, an undergraduate student at IFSC/USP.

-I'm currently studying for a bachelor's degree in computational physics and work in undergraduate research with the Astroparticle Physics group.
+I'm currently studying for a bachelor's degree in computational physics and working in undergraduate research with the Astroparticle Physics group.

 ### 🌌 Astrophysics